collocations.org

 They gave a big cheer when I finally arrived.

-be greeted by/with, get, raise
+be greeted by, be greeted with, get, raise

 She got a loud cheer when she finished speaking.

-CHEER + VERB
+cheer + VERB

 A deafening cheer went up from the crowd.

-CHEER + NOUN
+cheer + NOUN

 He accepted the prize amid cheers.

-to ~s
+to cheers

 She went off the stage to loud cheers.

-~ for
+cheer for

 a cheer for democracy

-~ from
+cheer from

 There were loud cheers from the crowd.

-~ of
+cheer of

 cheers of welcome